-Narges Kakalia is Director of Diversity, Equity and Inclusion at Mintz.
+Narges Kakalia is Chief Diversity, Equity and Inclusion Officer at Mintz.
 She leads the law firm in developing its DEI strategy and implementing steps that foster a culture that celebrates differences and ensures that every employee has an equal opportunity to succeed.

 Jennifer B. Rubin is a Mintz Member who advises clients on employment issues like wage and hour compliance.
 Her clients range from start-ups to Fortune 50 companies and business executives in the technology, financial services, publishing, professional services, and health care industries.

 A visionary do-gooder, Jerusha Stewart is the CEO and Co-founder of www.TAKEYOURSEAT.CO, the nation’s premier online platform committed to helping candidates and boards achieve boardroom diversity success in the near term for the long term.
 A graduate of Stanford Law School, she has dedicated her career to elevating, exciting, and enthusing socio-political lifestyle trends to drive mission-focused entrepreneurial initiatives.
 She leverages lessons learned as an award-winning executive leader in the fashion, retail and entertainment industries, and is the founder of one of the nation’s leading film festivals -- The Vero Beach Wine and Film Festival.
 Jerusha has had the pleasure of serving on the boards of both private and nonprofit entities, and throughout her work, advocates for right-minded relationships as the remedy to racism.

 William "Mo" Cowan